-Regular aboveground swimming pools companies recommend the water inlet and outlet to be about 2-3 feet away from each other to ensure proper water circulati0on but since this pool is so small it won’t be an issue and we also didn’t have a different area for them.
+Regular above-ground swimming pools companies recommend the water inlet and outlet to be about 2-3 feet away from each other to ensure proper water circulation but since this pool is so small it won’t be an issue and we also didn’t have a different area for them.

-We also filled the area under the plunger valves with 2B stone.
+We filled the area under the plunger valves with 2B stone.

 We caulked around inlet and outlet inside the pool and on the outside of the pool.
 Make sure the caulk has dried and the plunger valves are set to closed before filling the pool up with water.

-Set up your water filtration and pump system up according to the manufacturer’s instructions.
-We placed our pump on a paver stone which we bought at Lowes.
+Set up your water filtration system according to the manufacturer’s instructions.
+We placed ours on a paver stone which we bought at Lowes.
 Make sure that the pump also sits on a leveled surface.

 Fill up your tank with water slowly to ensure that there are no leaks on the outside.